5 Reasons to Drop Pickling Paste Right Now

 Infrastructural improvements are also an option but there is no guarantee that this will pay off in the long run.

 Bringing your weld cleaning in-house can secure numerous cost benefits to your business and you don’t have to worry about all the downsides of chemical pickling.
 We explain this in more detail below.

 Using strong chemicals to remove impurities after welding can be quite effective.

 But this is only half of the weld cleaning process.

 As we explained here, stainless steel is characterized by its chromium-rich passive layer that protects the interior structure from atmospheric elements (air, moisture) and stops the formation of rust.

-During different types of industrial fabrication, the passive layer often gets damaged which reduces otherwise excellent anti-corrosion properties of stainless steel.
+During different types of industrial fabrication, the passive layer often gets damaged which reduces the otherwise excellent anti-corrosion properties of stainless steel.

-Chemical pickling can remove different types of impurities that appear after welding but there is no guarantee that protective passive layer will be fully restored.
-This can be due to the operator not evenly applying the paste, and this is only shown at the end of the pickling process, when the paste is washed away.
+Chemical pickling can remove different types of impurities that appear after welding but there is no guarantee that the protective passive layer will be fully restored.
+This can be due to the operator not evenly applying the paste, and this is only shown at the end of the pickling process when the paste is washed away.